UPDATED – Everything You Need to Know About Backyard Fire Pits in Brisbane

 - Keep a bucket of water nearby in case of flying embers or other fire emergencies

-- A fire extinguisher (buy it here) can be handy if the fire jumps to other nearby flammables
+- A fire extinguisher or blanket (buy it here) can be handy if the fire jumps to other nearby flammables

 - ALWAYS extinguish the fire with water before you leave it, never sand or soil.
 Fires can reignite long after you think they are out